 Don brings expertise in knowledge exchange to the Board.
 Don is the Knowledge Mobilization Officer at the Evidence-Based Education and Services Team (E-BEST), Hamilton-Wentworth District School Board.
 He has collaborated on knowledge exchange projects with a range of organizations including the McMaster Child Health Research Institute, the Offord Centre for Child Studies, and the Provincial Centre of Excellence for Child and Youth Mental Health.
 Don spent more than 30 years as a clinician and administrator in the Child and Youth Mental Health Program at McMaster Children's Hospital.

 Donna Duncan is an experienced public-sector executive and board member, with a deep history working within and across federal, provincial and local governments, and international agencies.
 Through her firm, Brunswick Strategic Consulting, Donna works with senior leaders and boards in the public sector and in heavily regulated industries, to achieve transformative change, most often in uncertain and rapidly evolving external contexts.
 Donna’s career has included serving as an advisor to Ontario cabinet ministers, hospital CEOs, and university presidents.
 Donna played a central role in securing the approvals and government support for the transformational redevelopment of the Centre for Addiction and Mental Health.
 Donna has a B.A. from Trinity College, University of Toronto and an M.A. from Wilfrid Laurier University.

 Stephen brings over 35 years of experience in child welfare in British Columbia and Ontario.
 In addition to his community experience, he has participated on several provincial initiatives and has led large change management initiatives involving the amalgamation of two agencies in eastern Ontario.
-Stephen is Executive Director of Chatham Kent Children’s Services, an integrated children’s services agency.
+Stephen is the former Executive Director of Chatham Kent Children’s Services, an integrated children’s services agency.